Cholianlll/Quant_Stock_2/update.md

 2. shrink the database to 65 rows, see the constituents_all

 3. change the date with "2022-05-16", the original date is "2017-05-01"

+4. can not use the small size database because of stocks will be filtered all out.

+5. the first step is to build the complete database for the whole 2022 0516 day data.